I may have crossed a sexual boundary. What do I do now?

 Wow, not everyone pays attention to this and it's really responsible and brave of you to ask this question.
 It can be confusing to hear friends tell you that you’re doing something that you don’t really see in yourself or that you don’t know how to “fix”.
 It’s courageous of you to look for more information.
 You’ve already taken the first step of what you can do - learn more.

 The most important thing you can do is pay attention if someone tells you that you have crossed the line, especially a sexual line, with your behaviors.
-You don’t have to agree with everything being said, but you can listen respectfully, ask for examples, and explore whether there is something for you to learn about your behaviors.
-You may even ask them if they have a suggestion on what behaviors would feel safer, more respectful.
+You don’t have to agree with everything being said, but you can listen respectfully, listen for the impact your actions may have had on the other person, you can ask for specific examples if that can help you understand, and explore whether there is something for you to learn about your behaviors.
+If you are in a relationship, you may even ask them if they have a suggestion on what behaviors would feel safer, more respectful.

 No one wants to hear that they might be hurting someone or reading a situation wrong, so your first response may be “no way!”
-But you have an opportunity to learn more about yourself, about others and about safe behaviors that will help you have healthy and happy friendships and relationships.
+What they are saying may not match how you feel about yourself or about what you did.
+But you have an opportunity to learn more about yourself, about your impact on others and about safe behaviors that will help you have healthy and happy friendships and relationships.
 Listen as best as you can, without trying to deny or defend your behavior.

 And then you can decide if you want to change something about your behaviors.
-And you can ask for help!
-People do it all the time and we can help you get started, if you want.
+And you don’t have to do that alone.
+WhatsOK can help!
+People reach out to us all of the time and we can help you get started.
 It’s ok to ask questions if you are unsure of how your sexual behaviors may be inappropriate or even harmful.
 The WhatsOK helpline can help you think it through.
 Text, chat, email, or call us.